mohsen-nyb/facial_emotion_detection/readme.md

 ## Directory Structure

 - **dataset/**: Contains the original dataset provided with the project.
-Replace with your own dataset.
+Download the dataset from kaggle and place it here.
+[Kaggle Dataset: Face Expression Recognition Dataset](https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset)
 - **confusion_matrix/**: Contains the confusion matrix of each epoch for each method under three folders with methods' names.
 - **results/**: Contains the results of each epoch for each method under three folders with methods' names.
 - **dataset_test_II/**: Place with your own testing dataset.